RohanAlexander/telling_stories_with_data/_book/index.md

 Part II -- Communication -- considers three types of communication: written, static, and interactive.
 Chapter \@ref(on-writing) details the features that quantitative writing should have and how to go about writing a crisp, technical, paper.
 Static communication in Chapter \@ref(static-communication) introduces features like graphs, tables, and maps.
 Interactive communication in Chapter \@ref(interactive-communication) covers aspects such as websites, web applications, and maps that can be manipulated.

-Part III -- Acquisition -- focuses on three aspects: gathering data, hunting data, and farming data.
+Part III -- Acquisition -- focuses on three aspects: farming data, gathering data, and hunting data.
+Farming data in Chapter \@ref(farm-data) begins with essential concepts from sampling that govern our approach to data.
+It then focuses on datasets that are explicitly provided for us to use as data, for instance censuses and other government statistics.
+These are typically clean, pre-packaged datasets, and sometimes complete.
 Gathering data in Chapter \@ref(gather-data) covers things like using Application Programming Interface (APIs), scraping data, getting data from PDFs, and Optical Character Recognition (OCR).
 The idea is that data are available, but not necessarily designed to be datasets, and that we must go and get them.
-Hunting data in Chapter \@ref(hunt-data) covers aspects where more is expected of us.
+Finally, hunting data in Chapter \@ref(hunt-data) covers aspects where more is expected of us.
 For instance, we may need to conduct an experiment, run an A/B test, or do some surveys.
-Finally, farming data in Chapter \@ref(farm-data) covers datasets that are explicitly provided for us to use as data, for instance censuses and other government statistics.
-These are typically clean, pre-packaged datasets.

 Part IV -- Preparation -- covers how to respectfully transform raw data into something that can be explored and shared.
 Chapter \@ref(clean-and-prepare) begins by detailing some principles to follow when approaching the task of cleaning and preparing data, and then goes through specific steps to take and checks to implement.
 Chapter \@ref(store-and-share) focuses on methods of storing and retrieving those datasets, including the use of R packages, and then continues onto considerations and steps to take when wanting to disseminate datasets as broadly as possible, while at the same time respecting those whose data they are based on.